bparanj/crystal/programming/iac/docs/experiments/caddy-troubleshooting.md

 The error indicates that the attempt to restart the Caddy service failed.
-This can happen for various reasons, including misconfigurations in the `Caddyfile`, missing dependencies, or permission issues.
+This can happen for various reasons,  misconfigurations in the `Caddyfile`, missing dependencies, or permission issues.
 Here's how you can troubleshoot and potentially resolve the issue:

 ### Step 1: Check Caddy's Service Status
 Log into the instance and check the status of the Caddy service to get more detailed error messages: